QIRoss/PostgreSQL-Sharding-and-Partitioning/README.md

-# Database Sharding and Partitioning
+# Postgres Sharding and Partitioning

 Studies based in day 31-32 of 100 Days System Design for DevOps and Cloud Engineers.